dcos/adminrouter/README.md

 ```

 ##### DNS mock
-It's easier to launch dnsmasq process that will serve a static entries from a
+It's easier to launch dnsmasq process that will serve static entries from a
-`/etc/hosts.dnsmasq` file than to write a fully conforming dns server in python.
+`/etc/hosts.dnsmasq` file than to write a fully conforming DNS server in python.
 All the entries in this file point to localhost where appropriately configured
 endpoints are listening for connections, even though in real DC/OS instance
 they would point to a different server/IP address.